Postpartum Mother-Baby Care

 Depend on us to perform regular health checks and recommended newborn screening tests on your baby.
 After your newborn’s first 24 hours of life, a nurse will complete screenings for:

-If your baby needs a higher level of care after birth, University Hospital has an advanced Level IV neonatal intensive care unit.
+If your baby needs a higher level of care after birth, the Women's & Children's Hospital has an advanced Level IV neonatal intensive care unit.
 Our specialized team has the highest level of advanced training and technology to care for babies born too early or with another health concern.

 A Mother's Place